Fathat-Training/starwars-api-backend-skeleton/training-docs/stage-6.md

 There we have the variables assigned to data structures ready for our test.

-Ok, let's run the test.
+**Running the test**

 There are several ways tests can be run:

-1. From an IDE, such as Pycharm.
+1. From an IDE, such as PyCharm.
 You can run the tests directly from the test file itself by just clicking on the green play icon, next to the test.
 2. from the command line as follows:

 ```bash